What It's All

 time.
 I picked

-one up at Walgreen's for $12.99!
+one up at Walgreen's for $12.99.

-You need to have a clipboard,
+You need a clipboard,

-pencils and a calculator can
+pencils, and a calculator can

 come in handy.
 A compass